apiato/apiato/docs/index.md

 - **Getting Started**: contains mainly the project installation steps.
 - **General**: contains few general things to get you started.
-- **Features**: explains how to use each feature of APIATO, and show how it works and how it can be configured to meet your needs.
+- **Features**: explains how to use each feature of Apiato, and show how it works and how it can be configured to meet your needs.
 - **Components**: explains how, where and why you need to use each component "class".
 In each component page you will see:
   * **Definition**: what is the the component and what it's role.
   * **Principles**: the general principles of the component, which could be applied to any programming language.
-  * **Rules**: how to apply the component principles in APIATO (a PHP/Laravel project), to ensure a smooth operation.
+  * **Rules**: how to apply the component principles in Apiato (a PHP/Laravel project), to ensure a smooth operation.
   * **Folder Structure**: the folder structure, that shows where to place your component.
   * **Code Sample**: a boilerplate to show how to write and use the component.
   * **Misc**: things related to the component, like configurations and other stuff you might need while coding.